electrickery/Z80BusAccess/README.md

 Based on features from my earlier projects the [ROMEmu](https://github.com/electrickery/ROM-emulator) and the [Z80Exersizer](https://www.electrickery.nl/digaud/arduino/Z80exer/), this is a way to access memory and I/O from a working Z80 CPU based computer.
 It uses a simple DMA technique by applying the BUSREQ* signal (and wait for BUSACK*).
-Then the bus is tri-stated, allowing to read and write all memory and I/O addresses.
+Then the bus is tri-stated, allowing the BusAccess board to read and write all memory and I/O addresses.
+When BUSREQ* is cleared, the CPU continues where it was.
+The most interesting use-case is getting programs into the target system, but all memory and I/O operations can be executed, only not at original speed and timing.

 For systems with non-critical timing constraints, the CPU doesn't even have to be reset, as long as you don't modify the code being executed.
 For the first testing system, a [MicroProfessor MPF-IB](https://en.wikipedia.org/wiki/Microprofessor) provides an easy way to get programs (side-load?) into memory using the well-known hex-intel file format.
 All the board monitor needs to have is a way to execute the new code.
-For the MPF this is: [ADDR] n n n n [GO].
+For the MPF this is for example: [ADDR] 2 0 0 0 [GO].

 The current hardware is an Arduino Mega 2650 plus shield.
 The shield is passive, bringing 37 I/O-pins to a Z80 CPU bus: